Skip navigation

 • You are undergoing a procedure related to urinary tract

 Most of the time, you can take antibiotics by mouth.
 It is very important to take all of the prescribed pills, even if you feel better before you finish them.
-If your infection is more severe, you may receive medicine into the vein.
+If your infection is more severe, you may receive medicine into a vein.
 You may also receive medicine to lessen bladder spasms.

 You will need more fluids to help flush bacteria out of your bladder.
 If you are treating yourself at home, this may mean drinking 6 to 8 glasses of fluid a day.
 You should ask your provider how much fluid is safe for you.
 Avoid fluids that may irritate your bladder, such as alcohol, citrus juices, and drinks that contain caffeine.